Menu

 Paul Collingwood

-Paul Collingwood is known as a retired English cricketer.
-He is most famous for playing on the Durham County Cricket Club and being the captain of the 2010 ICC World Twenty20 championship team.
+Paul Collingwood is a retired English cricketer best known for his contributions to Durham County Cricket Club and for captaining England to victory in the 2010 ICC World Twenty20.

 Related Biography: Alex Hales

-Paul Collingwood was born on May 26, 1976, in County Durham, England.
-His childhood was spent in County Durham along with his family.
-Paul’s father’s name is David Collingwood and his mother is Janet Collingwood.
-Paul had a sibling whose name is Peter.
+Paul Collingwood was born on May 26, 1976, in Shotley Bridge, County Durham, England.
+He spent his childhood in County Durham alongside his parents, David and Janet Collingwood, and his brother, Peter.

 Quick Facts